Skip to content

 Before moving to Rehoboth full-time in 2011, Claire was a tenured faculty member at George Mason University, where she taught political science and also administered a range of academic programs.
 Her twenty years of classroom teaching experience also include courses taught at Princeton University, Rutgers University, Hunter College, Illinois State University, & New College of Florida (before Gov. DeSantis destroyed it).

 Claire holds a PhD in political science from Rutgers University, with a major in political philosophy and minors in political economy and women & politics, and a BA cum laude in psychology from Smith College.
-She resides in the Villages of Old Landing in Rehoboth with her wife Mikki Snyder-Hall and their four cats.
+She resides in the Villages of Old Landing in Rehoboth with her wife Mikki Snyder-Hall and their adorable cats.